codeasyb/Search-Algorithms/README.md

   </tr>
   <tr>
     <td>
+        It’s completed because it was able to reach the goal on the given 50 environments where the agent was not enclosed in a space where there is no possible way to reach the goal.
-        This algorithm is not optimal because when talking about the cost the agent took to reach the goal, because before discovering another path it has first to exhaust the current path
+        This algorithm is not <strong>optimal</strong> because when talking about the cost the agent took to reach the goal, because before discovering another path it has first to exhaust the current path
     </td>
     <td>Breath First Search</td>
-    <td>50</td>
+    <td>50 tasks</td>
   </tr>
   <tr>
     <td>Centro comercial Moctezuma</td>